insideout10/wordlift-plugin/src/readme.txt

 * Enhancement: [#739](https://github.com/insideout10/wordlift-plugin/issues/739): Change the color/background of the wizard's "grab a key" button and link it to the Pricing page.
 * Enhancement: [#736](https://github.com/insideout10/wordlift-plugin/issues/736): Add an option to link only the first entity occurrence.
 * Enhancement: [#735](https://github.com/insideout10/wordlift-plugin/issues/735): Remove the number of occurrences and sort by occurrences descending.
+* Enhancement: [#599](https://github.com/insideout10/wordlift-plugin/issues/599): Revising the order of the proposed entities in the WordLift Edit Widget.
 * Fix: [#733](https://github.com/insideout10/wordlift-plugin/issues/733): JSON-LD shouldn't load on non-entity pages.

 = 3.16.3 (2017-11-28) =